vipul1999/bookmybus_VipulKrishnaMathuria_20July/Readme.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
 ```

-This `README.md` file now includes the updated endpoint details based on the `TicketController` and adheres to Markdown formatting.
+This updated `README.md` now aligns with the provided `TicketController` and maintains proper Markdown formatting.